 After graduation from high school I attended the University of North Carolina at Charlotte (where I was involved in the Air Force R.O.T.C. program) and N.C.
 State University.
 After college I worked for several newspapers.
 I started in the advertising department and worked myself up to the editorial staff.
 My last position in newspaper was as editor of "The Clayton News-Star."
 I enjoyed my time working with the news.
 I was always involved in covering school events, and I guess that's when I seriously stopped to think about being an educator.
 I loved my time with the children; I learned so much from them.

 I left the newspaper so that I could spend more time with my son Brandon and to help take care of my daddy.
 You can ask your child because my students know a lot about Brandon.
 I use my son as an example for the students in many ways.
-Most of what I have learned about computers was taught to me by my son.
+He taught me most of what I have learned about computers.
 Over the last several years he has been my unofficial tech and is always willing to help everyone with their technology needs.
 My husband David used to volunteer with us, but he is busy driving a truck for Food Lion now.
-He built the Erwin Little Library, which was located in the semicircle near the gym of our original site.
+He built the Erwin Little Library, which was located in the semicircle near the gym of our original school site.

 After I graduated from Triton High and went to UNC-Charlotte, I started to realize that I was very interested in many areas.
 I guess you can say I was one of those who had a major of the month.
 All the required classes interested me so much that I had to learn more.
-I think my desire to learn has helped me as an elementary school teacher.
+I think my desire to learn has helped me as an elementary school educator.
 I am always learning something new.
 I would have it no other way.
 Learning new things is a life-long occupation for me.
-During the summer break I spend some time almost daily reading and learning about educational strategies and research.